AzureCosmosDB/CosmosAIGraph/impl/docs/readme.md

 It is recommended that CosmosAIGraph Proof-of-Concept (POC) team has the following skillsets:

-- A data analysist who is familiar with your input graph data
+- A data analyst who is familiar with your input graph data
 - A data engineer who can wrangle/transform the raw data into JSON documents for Cosmos DB
 - A Python developer with UI skills